Created by Titas Mallick

 Procedure:

-Conclusion: Responsible social media use is vital for the collective well-being of the adolescent community.
+Conclusion: Responsible digital citizenship is essential for the psychological safety and collective security of the adolescent community in a hyper-connected world.

 /CBSE/NCERT/Activities/Class_07_Science/Chapter_06_Adolescence.mdx